-The 60 minutes session profiled how he worked, and they happen to mention he uses a stand-up desk and has been for years.
-I never heard the term before and was interested; I thought to myself how could someone stand all day at a desk and work?
-They also gave a tour of his office and the stand-up desk he worked at, which I thought was nice.
-It had a traditional style to it which I like.
+The 60-minute session profiled how he worked, and they happened to mention he uses a stand-up desk and has been for years.
+I never heard the term before and was interested; I thought to myself, how could someone stand all day at a desk and work?
+They also gave a tour of his office and the stand-up desk he worked at, which, I thought, was nice.
+It had a traditional style to it, which I like.

 Stand-up Desk Benefits May Surprise You